bigbio/quantms.io/docs/tools.rst

 .. code:: python

-   --output_prefix_file Prefix of the df expression file --delete_existing Delete existing files in the output folder
+   --output_prefix_file    Prefix of the df expression file(like {prefix}-{uu.id}-{extension})
+   --delete_existing    Delete existing files in the output folder(default True)

 Feature converter tool
 -------------------------
+The Peptide table aims to cover detail on peptide level including peptide intensity.
+The most of content are from peptide part of mzTab.
+It store peptide intensity to perform down-stream analysis and integration.

+- If you want to know more, please read :doc:`feature`.

+In some projects, mzTab files can be very large, so we provide both ``diskcache`` and ``no-diskcache`` versions of the tool.
+You can choose the desired version according to your server configuration.

--  pride projet (make sure you have run the ``project_command.py``)
+-  PRIDE projet (make sure you have run the ``project_command.py``)

 .. code:: python